Accusoft/imagegear-net-samples/README.md

 ## How to Build these Samples

-All samples can be built using Microsoft Visual Studio 2022 or later.
+All samples can be built using Microsoft Visual Studio 2022.
 To build all the samples, use Visual Studio to open the samples.sln file in this directory.
 To build any individual sample, use Visual Studio to open the .sln file in the individual project directory.
-After opening the solution, select a Solution Configuration (Debug or Release) and a Solution Platform (x64 or x86).
+After opening the solution, select a Solution Configuration (Debug or Release) and an available Solution Platform (x64 or AnyCPU).
 Last, build the complete solution with Build Solution located in the Build menu.

 For samples using the Accusoft.ImageGear.Office NuGet package, make sure to specify the path to your local LibreOffice installation as a parameter in the call to the ImGearOffice.Initialize() function.